 Michael Culbert: Part of the arrangements for them came as part of the Good Friday Agreement, and that includes the organisation which I represent.
 In that organisation we have 13 offices over Ireland, and I am the head of them.
 I work specifically on their behalf and our organisation is funded by the EU in Brussels.
 They filtered a limited amount of money to Ireland, specifically directed to certain areas with the most conflict.
-One theme is actual victims, another and another theme is the exprisoners community, another would be women and women's issues, because these would have been particularly hidden and Troublesome at the beginning of the conflict.
-When there was no law and very little recognition of the state forces, and no respect for women, a lot of crimes in our areas went unreported and undealt with, and unfortunately a lot of these would have been abusive crimes with many of the victims of these abusive crimes women.
+One theme is actual victims, another and another theme is the ex-prisoners community, another would be women and women's issues, because these would have been particularly hidden and Troublesome at the beginning of the conflict.
+When there was no law and very little recognition of the state forces, and no respect for women, a lot of crimes in our areas went unreported and undealt with, and unfortunately a lot of these abusive crimes women.
 They could not really, in the environment, report abuse of rape and other crimes.
 So there are particular areas which are funded by the EU.